genderkit/genderkit/_articles/packing.md

 Multiple different kinds of packers are available, including:

 - *DIY packers:* using home made packers such as rolled up socks, or condoms filled with hair gel or "gak".
-- *packers with built in STP:* these packers are designed with a built in funnel and tube that allows you to urinate out of them while standing.
+- *packers with built in STP:* these packers are designed with a built in funnel and tube that allows you to urinate out of them while standing ("standing to pee").
 - *prosthetic packers:* these attach to your body using surgical glue so that they stay in place even when underwear is removed.
 More expensive models may be highly realistic and airbrushed to give a natural variation in colour.
 - *packers designed for use in penetrative sex:* packers which contain a bendable rod or which can be inflated.